The Misfits-1961

 They form a bond and Claire agrees to harbor David’s secret and even accompany him in public as he slowly takes on the persona of “Virginia”.

-I found the film quite compelling throughout most of the running time as we see David’s burning desire to both dresses as a woman and feel like a woman.
+I found the film quite compelling throughout most of the running time as we see David’s burning desire to dress as a woman and feel like a woman.

-We mostly see the bond develop between Claire and David, who sometimes is Virginia, other times David.
-Claire is happily married to her successful, handsome, husband Gilles and the three individuals are friends- sharing dinners, tennis matches, and evenings consuming wine.
+We mostly see the bond develop between Claire and David, who sometimes is Virginia, and other times David.
+Claire is happily married to her successful, handsome, husband Gilles and the three individuals are friends.
+They share dinners, tennis matches, and evenings consuming wine.

-Gilles is unaware of David’s secret and begins to fear an affair has ensued between his wife and his friend.
+Gilles is unaware of David’s secret and begins to fear an affair between his wife and friend.
 Likewise, during moments, Claire imagines David and Gilles beginning a torrid affair.

-Interestingly, the film does not go full steam ahead with the love triangle between Claire/Gilles/David (Virginia) and this is a wise choice.
-That would have made the film more typical and generic, and perhaps even one-note.
+Interestingly, the film does not go full steam ahead with the love triangle between Claire/Gilles/David (Virginia), a wise choice.
+That would have made the film more typical and perhaps even one-note.

-Rather, the point of the film is the struggles David goes through to feel right as a woman and how his friends support him.
-When he kisses Claire and snuggles with her, it is not sexual- it is to feel close to another woman.
+Rather, the point is struggles by David to feel like a woman and how his friends support him.
+When he kisses Claire and snuggles with her, it is not sexual, it is to feel close to another woman.

 This makes the film more character-driven.

-As with many foreign-language films, The New Girlfriend is liberal with nudity, both male and female.
-When nudity is featured in American films, typically it is gratuitously or sexually.
+As with many foreign-language films, The New Girlfriend is liberal with nudity, male and female.
+When nudity is featured in American films typically it is gratuitously or sexually.

-This film being French, the nudity was tasteful and even beautiful.
-When Claire is topless it is more expressive as the mystique of the female body than in a showing of a buxom woman, which Claire is not.
+This film is French, so the nudity is tasteful and even beautiful.
+When Claire is topless it is more expressive as the mystique of the female body than in a showing of a chesty woman, which Claire is not.

-The ending of the film slightly disappointed me.
-The idyllic, fairy tale way that the film wrapped was romanticized and unrealistic.
-I would have liked to have seen even more of David/Virginia’s struggles and how his in-laws might have wrestled with the idea of their granddaughter being raised by a single man dressing as a woman.
+The ending slightly disappointed me.
+The idyllic, fairy tale way it wrapped was romanticized and unrealistic.
+I would have liked to have seen more of David/Virginia’s struggles and how his in-laws might have wrestled with their granddaughter being raised by a single man dressing as a woman.

-Another flaw was the lack of explanation as to whether David- as a male-desired and yearned to biologically become a woman or if he was satisfied to dress up and publicly look like a woman.
-The film chose not to go this route and it undoubtedly would have made the film darker, containing a much deeper story.
+Another flaw was the lack of explanation as to whether David, as a male, desired and yearned biologically to become a woman or if he was satisfied to dress up and publicly look like a woman.

-Instead, The New Girlfriend was light, fun, and wholesome in its overall story.
+Instead, The New Girlfriend (2015) was light, fun, and wholesome in its overall story.